Hemisphere-Project/ESPNowMeshClock/README.md

 #### `void loop()`

 Handles periodic broadcast of mesh time.
 Must be called frequently in main `loop()`.
+It is a low priority task, since it only handles periodic broadcasting.

 **Actions:**
 - Checks if broadcast interval has elapsed